Eyemsham/digital-portfolio/README.md

 Modern, responsive websites designed with clean layouts, clear structure, and strong visual presentation.

 ### UI/UX Design
-Simple and user-focused interfaces that are easy to use, easy to navigate, and built around the user experience.
+Simple and user-focused interfaces that are easy to navigate and built around the user experience.

 ## Skills